weijuey/tp/docs/UserGuide.md

 `note 2 r/loves green` will create a note under the contact at index 2 that reads `loves green`

-### Viewing a contact's full details : `view`

-Allows you to view the full details of the contact, as some are hidden in the contact list.

-Format `view INDEX`

-#### Commands in detailed view

-When viewing a contact in detailed view, some commands become available, and commands that work in list view may either still work, or will not work.

-In general, commands for modifying a contact will work, and will modify the contact currently displayed.
-As such, there is no need to give an index for those commands anymore, and they will be ignored if the command is called in this view.

-If the command does not work in list view, the app will inform you.
-To return to list view, use `list` or other commands that produces a list of contacts.

-_More details coming soon ..._

 ### Clearing all entries : `clear`

 Clears all entries from the address book.